PabloOrtegaT/density-code/README.md

 Before you begin, ensure you have met the following requirements:
 - Node.js (>= 14.x)
 - npm (>= 6.x)

+## Populate the database
+Using the database.sql file you can create and populate the database

 ## Installation